Antigone: Appearances Elsewhere

 Different elements of the legend appear in other places.
 The 4th century tragedian Astydamas wrote a play about Antigone that is now lost.
 A description of an ancient painting by Philostratus (Imagines ii.
 29) refers to Antigone placing the body of Polynices on the funeral pyre, and this is also depicted on a sarcophagus in the Villa Doria Pamphili in Rome.
 And in Hyginus's version of the legend, apparently founded on a tragedy by a follower of Euripides, Antigone, on being handed over by Creon to her lover Hæmon to be slain, is secretly carried off by him and concealed in a shepherd's hut, where she bears him a son, Maeon.
-When the boy grows up, he attends some funeral games at Thebes, and is recognized by the mark of a dragon on his body.
+When the boy grows up, he attends some funeral games at Thebes, and is recognized by the mark of a dragon on his body, which only appears on dependents of the Spartoi, the first people of Thebes.
 This leads to the discovery that Antigone is still alive.
 The demi-god Heracles then intercedes and unsuccessfully pleads with Creon to forgive Hæmon.
 Hæmon then kills Antigone and himself.
 The intercession by Heracles is also represented on a painted vase (circa 380–300 BC).
+References to Antigone can also be found in Seneca's Phoenissae and in Statius's Thebais.